wavefrontHQ/docs/pages/doc/tracing_basics.md

 ### Sample Application
 <!--- Revise with final names and inventory of services and operations.
 Styling vs. Designer. --->

 Let's look at an example.
-Here's how the different services (black) interact in a simple Java application for ordering beach shirts.
+Here's how the different services interact in a simple Java application for ordering beach shirts.

 ![tracing beachShirts](images/tracing_beachshirts_app.png)

 Each service processes a different part of a customer order.
-The diagram shows how these services collaborate by sending requests (red) and responses:
+The diagram shows how these services collaborate by sending requests and responses:
 * The customer clicks a button on the browser to trigger a request (Order Shirts) to the Shopping service.
 * The Shopping service sends the customer's shirt-selection data in a request to the Styling service.
 * The Styling service performs its operations, which include sending requests to the Printing and Packaging services.
 Each of these services performs its operations and returns a response to Styling.